 - Is this quiz making me feel uncomfortable?

 If you answered yes to even one of these questions, you do not forgive yourself as readily as God forgives you.
-If you answered yes to most or all of them, you have a major problem with self esteem and are a great candidate for God’s healing love!
+If you answered yes to most or all of them, you have a major problem with self esteem, leading to perfectionism.
+You are a great candidate for God’s healing love!

 The Perfect Truth